 “Be prepared to spend more than you would for a comparable outdoor living space at ground level,” cautions Keeley.
 Working on a rooftop is more expensive because of the access issues mentioned.
 “You also have to be comfortable with workers passing back-and-forth through your home during construction,” he adds.

 At ground level, trees and structures provide shade and act as windbreaks.
-On a roof, extreme sun and wind can be nearly unbearable, making protection from these the main two priorities.
+On a roof, extreme sun and wind can be nearly unbearable, making protection from these the main priority.
 On one of the terraces, Keeley added a tented pavilion from Jardin de Ville to provide shade over the seating area.
 “Because winds can reach up to 60 mph, we anchored the structure with steel reinforcement below the floor joists,” he explains.
 Shade had already been addressed on another portion of this terrace with an existing cedar pergola attached to the condo.
 Furthermore, Keeley recommends built-in storage for furniture cushions that can easily be thrown around by a strong gust.
-On one of his terraces, a wall of stainless steel cabinets serves this purpose.
+On one of his terraces, a wall of stainless-steel cabinets serves this purpose.

 Rooftop terraces are typically found in urban areas with nearby buildings and undesirable views.
 While these condos aren’t in the center of Manhattan, Keeley still had to compensate for close-quarters neighbors and a view of a parking lot and satellite dishes from the local television station.
 “These terraces share a railing and had little privacy,” he recalls.
 Fence panels and boxwood hedges help separate the two spaces.
 Boxwood hedges were also used to screen the unwanted views and lift the eye up toward the Ozark Mountains in the distance.